FROM_JSON

 - JSON

-value can be converted to any type.
+nullvalue can be converted to any type.

-function will try to ensure parsing precision; for decimal types, it can guarantee precision within the defined range.
+For floating-point types (float, double), the FROM_JSON function will try to ensure parsing precision; for decimal types, it can guarantee precision within the defined range.

 Parameter Description

-, defines the expected data structure to be extracted, similar to the syntax used when creating a table.
+json_string: Typestring, represents the text containing the JSON string.schema: Typestring, defines the expected data structure to be extracted, similar to the syntax used when creating a table.

 Return Type

-The return type is consistent with the type described in the schema definition (schema
+The return type is consistent with the type described in the schema definition (schema).

 Usage Example